-Vision of How Fylde Works
+The Vision of How Fylde Works

 Fylde is lean, agile and data-driven, acting as broker or enabler at the centre of a large web of innovative partners, providers and community groups.
-Multi-agency working is the norm; teams and departments are temporary structures that form around specific local challenges.
-A truly mobile workforce has freed up public space.
-Fylde uses digital platforms to share public space, equipment and even workforce time with other councils, businesses and residents.
+Multi-agency working is the norm, teams and departments are temporary structures that form around specific local challenges.
+A truly mobile workforce has freed up public space and digital platforms are used to share public space, equipment and even workforce time with other councils, businesses and residents.